knewplay/book-programming-essential/toolset/tools.md

 ## Fundamentals

 ### Version Control Systems (VCS)
-Version Controle Systems are tools that are used to keep track of changes to source code or other collections of files or folders.
+Version Control Systems are tools that are used to keep track of changes to source code or other collections of files or folders.
+In other words, they keep track of the history of changes to some set of documents.

-[//]: # "Version control is the practice of tracking and managing changes, usually to software code."
+Version Control Systems track changes to a folder and its contents in a series of snapshots.
+So if you are working on your code, you can decide to take a snapshot of the entire state of your project folder at any time, and with time you will have multiple of these snapshots.

+Version Control Systems also maintain a bunch of metadata along with the actual changes to the content.
+This makes it possible to know who authored a particular change to a particular file, when was this change made, what message was left with the snapshot, etc.

+There are a handful of Version Control Systems out there, such as Git, Subversion (SVN), and Mercurial, however they all have the same fundamental concepts.
+In here, we will talk about the concepts with Git in mind.

 ### Setting Up a Repository
 Learn how to create a repository to organize your project's files and commit history.
 Understand the local and remote aspects of repositories.